uralys/maperial.js/README.md

 ```

 ##### Well, you got your first map !
-Check the full example on this [jsbin] (http://jsbin.com/qinevu/3/watch?js,output)
+Check the full example on this [codepen] (http://codepen.io/chrisdugne/pen/yyyYVr)